 People connect with other people.
 So please don't be tempted to use your company logo instead of your face.
 Apart from looking dumb and desperate, it's specifically against LinkedIn's terms & conditions, so could get your account shut down.

-If your photograph is seen just 20 times a day online, you have 7,300 opportunities a year to make no impression, a bad impression, or a good impression, before you have even opened your mouth or anyone has read a word of what you have to say for yourself.
+If your photograph is seen just 20 times a day online, you have 7,300 opportunities a year to make no impression, a bad impression, or a good impression.
+All this before you have even opened your mouth, or anyone has read a word of what you have to say.